Cisuralian: Climate

 At the start of the Permian, the Late Palaeozoic Ice Age, which began in the Carboniferous, was at its peak.
 Glaciers receded over the course of the late Cisuralian as the Earth's climate gradually warmed, particularly during the Artinskian Warming Event, drying the continent's interiors.
 The pan-tropical belt of Pangaea experienced particularly significant aridification during this epoch.

 Biodiversity

 The swampy fringes were mostly ferns, seed ferns, and lycophytes.
 The series saw the appearance of beetles and flies.

-The coal swamps from the Carboniferous continued and the herbivores, Diadectes and Edaphosaurus.
-The dry interior with small insectivores.
+The coal swamps from the Carboniferous declined but the herbivores, Diadectes and Edaphosaurus persisted until the end of this series, approximately.
+The dry interior had small insectivores.
 Caseids and prototherapsid Tetraceratops made their appearance.
-The marine life was probable more diverse than modern times as the climate warmed.
+The marine life was probably more diverse than modern times as the climate warmed.
 Unusual sharks such as Helicoprion continued in this series.